Unexpected crystallization barrier in partially miscible polymer blends – a new opportunity for tailoring self-reinforcing polymer materials

 Abstract

 Polymers that can store mechanical energy administered shock-wise would be superior to simply shock absorbing elastic materials due to advanced safety and the ability to simultaneously store energy.
-Such so-called rapid energy and shock absorbing (RESA) polymeric materials require a rubber-elastic polymer network that exhibits strain-induced formation of highly melting, shape-stabilizing crystals while being intrinsically inhibited against thermal crystallization.
+A way to obtain such novel material properties is to design a polymeric system that is rubber-elastic and has the ability to form shape-stabilizing crystals upon strain while no such crystals are formed upon thermal crystallization.
 So far no such material exists.
-Our approach to design those is to cross-link partially miscible blends composed of semi-crystalline poly(vinylidene fluoride) (PVDF) and amorphous poly(2-ethyl-2-oxazoline) (PEtOx).
-Networks with a PVDF content of 65 wt% undergo strain-induced crystallization upon rapid uniaxial deformation, resulting in significant self-reinforcement characterized by strain hardening.
-Further, the crystallization within these networks is inhibited even above the glass transition temperature (Tg) of the blends.
+This study investigates, if cross-link partially miscible blends composed of semi-crystalline poly(vinylidene fluoride) (PVDF) and amorphous poly(2-ethyl-2-oxazoline) (PEtOx) shows such behavior.
+Networks with a PVDF content of 65 wt% were found to inhibit the thermal crystallization of PVDF at ambient temperature by 69% of the maximal degree of crystallinity.
+Rapid stretching this material affords a strain-induced crystallization, which results in self-inforcement and stabilization of the stretched shape.
+The crystallization within these networks is inhibited even above the glass transition temperature (Tg) of the blends.
 This unusual behavior is attributed to a local compositional segregation during formation of a minor fraction of seed crystals, which increases the local Tg in the amorphous interphase between crystals and mixed amorphous blend that retains the lower mixture Tg.
-This unexpected effect prevents further crystal growth even in a material with an overall Tg below ambient temperature.
+The unexpected effect prevents further crystal growth even in a material with an overall Tg below ambient temperature.
+The increased local Tg is increasing the stiffness of the material, making it unsuitable as shock absorber, but the blend approach is a promising way towards rapid energy and shock absorbing materials.

 Supplementary files